Questions? Call or text.

 #1.
 Some OTC hearing aids do not include Bluetooth.

-I guess this will change over the next few years, but some OTC devices do not yet include streaming capabilities.
+This will change over the next few years, but some OTC devices do not yet include streaming capabilities.
 See our complete guide to OTC hearing aids here.

 image of a man wearing MDHearing aids and a woman using the MDHearing app